Katylub/Iris-Dataset-/README.md

 (picture flowers)

-For each example were measured four feature:
+For each example were measured four features:

 1. sepal length in cm
 2. sepal width in cm
 3. petal length in cm
 4. petal width in cm
+ (add picture)

-Based on the combination of these four features, ** Fisher developed a linear discriminant model to distinguish the species from each other. **
+Based on the combination of these four features and the species ** Fisher developed a linear discriminant model to distinguish the species from each other. **